wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-rdp-detailed-troubleshoot.md

 ## Generic Remote Desktop error message

-Sometimes you might see this error message in the Remote Desktop Connection message window: _Remote Desktop cannot connect to the remote computer for one of these reasons…_
+Sometimes you might see this error message in the Remote Desktop Connection message window: _Remote Desktop cannot connect to the remote computer for one of these reasonsâŚ_

 This error happens when the Remote Desktop client cannot reach the Remote Desktop service on the virtual machine.
 There can be various reasons for this error.